algosup/2023-2024-project-2-x86-retrogaming-team-8/Documents/Specifications/Technical specification.md

 - ***Additional Maze:*** Implementing a new maze for each level of difficulty (Easy, Normal, Hard)

-- ***Difficulties level:*** Currently, we will have a simple basic-level Pacman game, and the other levels of difficulty will be considered as feature goals.
+- ***Difficulties level:*** Currently, a simple basic-level Pacman game will be produced, and the other levels of difficulty will be considered as feature goals.
 ​
 ### F. Assumptions
-​

 - ***Development Environment:***
  The development environment includes a suitable x86 assembler and compiler configured for the target architecture.